 - Earning conversions, i.e. turning your prospects into customers

-While setting up your Facebook advertising in Singapore campaigns, you should have the following in mind:
+While setting up your Facebook advertising campaigns, you should have the following in mind:

 Focus on grasping the attention of the site’s users.
 An easy and pleasant way of doing this is by having content that either solves a problem or has an element of humor.
 After one reads it, find a way of pulling the reader to your business web page.